tyleryouk/00os-origin/00reaper/user-directed/user-rules-00reaper.md

 ## Final Reminder

 > **Only 00reaper is permitted to make changes to any markdown files in `00reaper/`, `1000xdev/`, and `00OS/`.
 The user (Tyler) only provides requirements, review, and approval.
 00reaper alone executes all workflow steps and manages all file changes.**

+## Documentation Structure & Onboarding

+All onboarding, standards, and process documentation is now modularized in the following subfolders under `00reaper/documentation/`:

+- `00OS-architecture/`: System architecture, command standards, templates, user guides
+- `00reaper-identity/`: 00reaper identity and integration docs
+- `testing/`: Testing standards and guides
+- `templates/`: Templates for workflow/process files

+Each subfolder contains a `README.md` and all related docs.
+Always consult these for onboarding, standards, and implementation guidance.

+## Dual-Mode Interface

+The prompt supports both command mode (with `>`) and conversational mode.
+See `documentation/00OS-architecture/dual-mode-interface.md` for details.